List of Planetary characters: The Drummer

 The Drummer is the information gathering specialist of the Planetary field team, with his code name referring to the drum sticks he uses to aid his concentration.
 He was initially one of several children who were orphaned and kidnapped by the Four, due to the children's ability to communicate with and control electronic systems, and also gain information directly from their surroundings.
-The Four were planning to use these children to gain control over the internet.
+The Four were planning to use these children to gain control over the Internet.
 When the Planetary field team attempted to free the captive children, they are killed by Four agents, with Jakita Wagner only able to save the Drummer.
 He is then adopted by Snow and recruited into Planetary.

 Ambrose Chase

 Ambrose Chase was a Planetary field team member, and the son of a test subject from Science City Zero, an experimentation center created by the Four's Randall Dowling.
-Born with the ability to distort space and time in his immediate vicinity, Chase was recruited by Snow, and assumed leadership of the field team when Snow left Planetary.
+Born with the ability to distort spacetime, gravity, and other aspects of physics in his immediate vicinity, Chase was recruited by Snow, and assumed leadership of the field team when Snow left Planetary.
 A team was confronting a group that planned to raid fiction stories for profit.
 Chase is seemingly killed during this mission but he has managed to 'freeze' himself.
 With the aid of the Planetary group, Chase returns.